dducode/com.dducode.streams/README.md

 UnityPlayerLoop.GetStream<Update>().Add(deltaTime => Debug.Log(deltaTime)).SetDelta(0.5f); // will be executed twice per second
 ```

-You can adjust either delta or tick rate at the same time
+You can set either delta or tick rate, but not both at the same time

 ## Streams lifetime